Laserblast: Reception

+Accolades

 Home media

 Laserblast was initially released on home video in 1981 from Media Home Entertainment.
-It was released on LaserDisc on June 30, 1993 by Shadow Entertainment, and was re-released on VHS on November 25, 1997 by Full Moon Entertainment, a distribution company started by Charles Band.
+It was released on LaserDisc on June 30, 1993, by Shadow Entertainment, and was re-released on VHS on November 25, 1997, by Full Moon Entertainment, a distribution company started by Charles Band.
 It had a second VHS re-release on October 9, 1998, by United American Home Video.
 Laserblast was released on DVD on July 6, 1999, again by Full Moon Entertainment.
 The picture was presented with an aspect ratio of 1.66:1 and stereophonic sound.
 The disc included no captions and no special features, except for cast profiles and trailers for other Full Moon films.
 Doug Pratt, a DVD reviewer and Rolling Stone contributor, said the visual presentation was better than most films from its time, with fresh colors and only a few speckles, as well as a decent sound transfer.
-In August 2018, a Blu-Ray disc of the film was released by Full Moon Pictures.
+In August 2018, a Blu-ray disc of the film was released by Full Moon Pictures.
 The disc presented a newly made high-definition video scan from an interpositive film element.
 On the commentary track, Band states that the film's original negative has been lost.

 Soundtrack

 The original motion picture soundtrack was released as a limited edition CD by BSX Records on August 1, 2005.
-It consisted of about 46 minutes of music over 25 tracks.
+It consists of about 46 minutes of music over 25 tracks.
 SoundtrackNet reviewer Mike Brennan said that it was "actually quite enjoyable in parts", but not the type of music meant to be listened to without the film.
 Brennan claimed that it resembled some of the later and better-known works of Joel Goldsmith, like the scores of Stargate SG-1 and Stargate Atlantis.
 Joe Sikoryak of Film Score Monthly gave the soundtrack one-and-a-half stars out of five, claiming that about one-third of the album sounded like "generic rock 'n' roll cues for a production unable to afford licensing existing songs".